 The deadline for ACNP member chairs to initiate a new panel, mini-panel or study group proposal has passed.
 Presenters and participants listed on active proposals should now be completing their individual abstract and/or disclosure submissions.

 The Program Committee will begin accepting poster abstract submissions in June.
 As a reminder, individuals wishing to submit a poster abstract must register for the meeting prior to attempting to submit a poster abstract.

 Please reference the 2015 call for proposals along with the panel, mini-panel, study group and poster abstract guidelines for additional specific submission information.

-Submission of Overall Proposals for Panel, Mini-Panel, & Study Group by Chairs:
+Submission of Overall Proposals by Chairs (Panels, Mini-Panels & Study Groups)

 The ACNP Annual Meeting is a closed meeting open to only ACNP members and their invited guests.
 All nonmembers must be invited by an ACNP member and will be allowed to present a poster if he/she chooses to do so.
 The guest invitation will constitute sponsorship by the inviting member.
 No other rules for poster sponsorship will be required.
 Access to the abstract submission site will be included in the guest's invitation letter.